Fractured Magic: Chapter Six

 “Woozy,” Gareth said.

 “I bet.”
-The man bent to retrieve Gareth's cigarette case and pocketbook.
+When the man felt confident Gareth would stay upright if he stepped away, he bent to retrieve Gareth’s cigarette case and pocketbook.

 “Are you going to rob me, too?”
 Gareth asked, watching.

-The man snorted and rifled through the pocketbook, slipping Gareth's displaced ID back inside in the process.
-He then opened Gareth's suit-coat and tucked it into the inner pocket, giving Gaeth's chest a friendly pat when he'd finished.
-“Nah.
-There's not enough in there to make it worth my time.”
+The man snorted and rifled through the pocketbook, slipping Gareth’s displaced identification back inside in the process.
+“Nah, there’s not enough in there to make it worth my time.”
+He then opened Gareth’s suit-coat and tucked it into the inner pocket, giving Gareth’s chest a friendly pat when he’d finished.

 “Uh,” Gareth said, awkwardly.
 “Thank…you?”